 - Feudal Overlord

-- Golden Age: A localised one in Ireland which saw a huge cultural, religious and artistic flowering thanks to the arrival of monasticism (this where the 'Saints' from an 'Island of Saints and Scholars' comes in.)
+- A localized one in Ireland which saw a huge cultural, religious and artistic flowering thanks to the arrival of monasticism (this is where the 'Saints' from an 'Island of Saints and Scholars' comes in).

-- The Carolignian dynasty of Mayors of the Palace, Kings, and finally Emperors helped another one explode on the mainland towards the end of this period, capping off with Charlemagne reconstructing the largest empire since Rome.
+- The Carolingian dynasty of Mayors of the Palace, Kings, and finally Emperors helped another one explode on the mainland towards the end of this period, capping off with Charlemagne reconstructing the largest empire in continental Europe since Rome.
+This was just the first of three different such renaissance periods in Europe prior to the Italian Renaissance that is generally known by that name.

 - Here There Were Dragons